Shallow (Lady Gaga and Bradley Cooper song): Chart performance

 Elsewhere, "Shallow" topped the charts in Ireland, Gaga's sixth number-one and Cooper's first.
 The song continued to top the charts and attained its highest weekly sales and streams in its third week.
-"Shallow" was the top-selling digital download in France for the week ending October 19, 2018, reaching number 13 on the Syndicat National de l'Édition Phonographique (SNEP) Singles Chart.
-After two weeks, the song reached number six on the chart.
-SNEP awarded "Shallow" a Diamond certification for accumulating 333,333 equivalent sales units.
+In Switzerland, the song debuted at number five, becoming Gaga's first top five since "Born This Way", which peaked at number one and charted 30 weeks in total inside the top 100.
+The next week, "Shallow" reached the summit of the charts, becoming Gaga's third number one after "Poker Face" in 2009 and "Born This Way" in 2011.
+The song was later certified double platinum and spent more than 200 weeks in the Swiss charts.
+The song was the top-selling digital download in France for the week ending October 19, 2018, reaching number 13 on the Syndicat National de l'Édition Phonographique (SNEP) Singles Chart.
+After four weeks, the song reached number six on the chart, before peaking at number 3 on the chart in March 2019, becoming Gaga's sixteenth and Cooper's first top ten in the country and the first for the former since "Perfect Illusion", which peaked at number one in September 2016.
+The SNEP awarded "Shallow" a Diamond certification for accumulating 333,333 equivalent sales units in 6 months, becoming Gaga's fastest single to be certified Diamond in the country.

 In 2019 alone, the song sold 10.2 million copies worldwide (excluding the 2018 sales), according to the annual IFPI Reports.
-This makes Gaga the first woman ever to score four singles that have sold at least 10 million copies each globally (after "Just Dance", "Poker Face", and "Bad Romance").
+This made Gaga the first woman ever to score four singles that have sold at least 10 million copies each globally (after "Just Dance", "Poker Face", and "Bad Romance"), as well as the current record holder for the most entries by any female artist at the IFPI Global Top 10 Singles chart (after "Just Dance", "Poker Face", "Bad Romance", "Telephone" and "Born This Way").